hydrogen-music/hydrogen/data/doc/README.DOCUMENTATION.txt

       reading interesting.
 When this happens, the language and idioms being used are very cultural.
 Please do *NOT* translate the words literally.
 Instead, please translate the ideas to your culture as you see fit.
+We've asked the Documentors to mark when this is happening so that you don't miss the joke.
+This should show up in the PO file.

+    * If your culture doesn't like American-style informal writing, please feel free to make a humor-less translation.

     * Submit translations to the Hydrogen Developers list (hydrogen-devel@lists.sourceforge.net)